-A root-finding algorithm is then employed to determine the quasi-normal modes.
-All calculations are performed using Mathematica software, with 30 iterations used to compute the quasi-normal modes in this work.
+To apply the AIM, a root-finding algorithm is then employed to determine the quasi-normal modes.
+All calculations are performed using Mathematica software, with 30 iterations used to compute the QNMs in this work.

-We present in Tables \ref{qnmc} and \ref{qnmg} the results for the complex quasi-normal frequencies corresponding to $\omega_q=-2/3$ and $\omega_q=-4/9$ respectively.
-The behavior of the quasi-normal modes for $l=2$ as functions of the parameters $c$ and $g^2$ is shown in Figs. \ref{fwc}–\ref{fwg}.
-From these figures, it can be observed that both $\omega_r$ and $|\omega_i|$ are significantly larger for $\omega_q=-4/9$ than for $\omega_q=-2/3$.
+In Tables \ref{qnmc} and \ref{qnmg}, we present the QNMs for scalar perturbations corresponding to $\omega_q = -2/3$ and $\omega_q = -4/9$, respectively, for different values of the parameters $c$ and $g^{2}$.
+The behavior of the QNMs for $l=2$ as functions of the parameters $c$ and $g^2$ is shown in Figs.~ \ref{fwc}–\ref{fwg}.
+From the Fig ~\ref{fwc} with $g^2$ fixe, it can be observed that both $\omega_r$ and $|\omega_i|$ are significantly larger for $\omega_q=-4/9$ than for $\omega_q=-2/3$.